Amanskywalker/ada-lab-programs/README.md

  [file] 	file name <name>.c or <name>.cpp
  [test]		an integer value the number of time the test has to be performed
 			defult increment value in 100 (can be changed in testbench_*.bash file)

+also use

+passing argument by commandline (container vector)

+i.e.

+int main(int argc,char *argv[])
+{
+}

+else it wont able to pass argument for test

+also don't take any user input in your program

+You can refer sample (sample.cpp) program to get the idea on who to write compatiable program for testing